Jesus the Nazarene

 *John 10.17-30

-Even so, the disciples, who attained only partial illumination, and other citizens previously deemed unworthy of higher knowledge, all generally heard and understood as they might.
+Even so, the disciples, who attained only partial illumination, and other citizens previously deemed unworthy of higher knowledge, all heard and understood as they might.
 Jesus did not make all parables equal, nor did Jesus always explain them.
 However, the people did understand other parables, such as The Parable of the Mustard Seed in Mt.
 13.31-35 (Parables).
 That all parables were not understood would stir up controversy as to meaning.

 All Essene advocated some separation into the desert for mystical/spiritual development, undisturbed seeking, and continuing the practice of contemplative life.
 Jesus and John the Baptist engaged in this practice.